 Periods when symptoms worsen are called “relapses”, and periods when symptoms improve or vanish are called “remissions”.
 While there is no actual cure for MS, there are treatments available to deal with specific MS symptoms or to combat relapses, as well as to reduce the frequency of relapses.

-Hyperbaric Oxygen Therapy (HBOT) is one alternative therapy that comes highly recommended by an increasing number of doctors.
-Why, then, has the medical community been so slow to accept it?
+Hyperbaric Oxygen Therapy (HBOT) is one of the complementary therapies highly recommended by an increasing number of doctors.
+HBOT is often used in conjunction with conventional medical therapies.

 Here at the Hyperbaric Oxygen Therapy Centre in London, HBOT sessions are administered by co-founder and world-renowned hyperbaric expert Robert Pender.
 For more information, contact us on 0203 823 1212 or firstname.lastname@example.org, or book a consultation at our Chelsea-based clinic.